Bill Lee (Tennessee politician): Social issues

-Lee identifies as a social conservative.
-He emphasized his Christian faith, creating an office devoted to "faith-based" initiatives, and declared October 10 an official voluntary day of prayer and fasting.
+Lee identifies himself as a social conservative.
+He emphasized his Christian faith, creating an office devoted to faith-based initiatives, and declared October 10 an official voluntary day of prayer and fasting.

 LGBT issues

 Lee supports allowing religious foster care and adoption agencies to prohibit same-sex married couples from adopting children.
-In January 2020, he signed into law a bill that assures continued taxpayer funding of faith-based foster care and adoption agencies even if they exclude LGBT families and others based on religious beliefs.
-Lee and supporters of the legislation framed the bill as a "religious liberty" bill that would shield organizations from potential lawsuits hostile to the group's religious beliefs.
-Nike and Amazon opposed the bill.

-On March 26, Lee signed legislation banning transgender athletes from participating in sports opposite to their biological sex, making Tennessee the third state to do so.
-In May 2020, he signed a controversial "bathroom bill" that prohibited transgender people from accessing public school bathrooms that correspond to their gender identity.
-Critics have condemned these bills as discriminatory toward transgender people, as well as LGBTQ people in general.
+In January 2020, he signed into law a bill that assures continued taxpayer funding of faith-based foster care and adoption agencies that exclude LGBT families and others based on religious beliefs.
+Nike and Amazon released statements opposing the bill.
+Lee signed legislation banning transgender athletes from participating in sports opposite to their biological sex, making Tennessee the third state to do so.
+In May 2021, he signed a bathroom bill that prohibited transgender people from accessing public school bathrooms that correspond to their gender identity.

-In May 2021, Lee signed legislation that forces businesses who serve transgender customers equally with restrooms to display warning signs that they do so.
-LGBT activists, Democrats, and some Republicans, criticized the bill as an attempt to shame and harm businesses.
-Many businesses and business leaders threatened to leave Tennessee in protest of these bills, including Nissan North America, Amazon, Dell, Pilot, Mars PetCare, and Warner Music Group, and Republican transgender business leader Jennifer Pritzker.
-The American Civil Liberties Union sued to stop the law, In July 2021, a federal judge granted a preliminary injunction blocking enforcement of the law, finding that it violated the First Amendment.
+In May 2021, Lee signed legislation requiring businesses that serve transgender customers equally with restrooms to display warning signs that they do so.
+LGBT activists, Democrats, and some Republicans criticized the bill as an attempt to shame and harm businesses.
+Many businesses and business leaders threatened to leave Tennessee in protest of these bills.
+The American Civil Liberties Union sued to stop the law, and in July 2021, a federal judge granted a preliminary injunction blocking its enforcement, finding that it violated the First Amendment.

-On February 27, 2023, Lee declared that he would sign Tennessee Senate Bill 3, which bans public drag performances; the first violation of the law would be a misdemeanor, while the second would be a felony.
-Lee's announcement came two days after photos of him dressed in drag went viral on social media platform Reddit.
+On February 27, 2023, Lee declared that he would sign the Adult Entertainment Act, which bans public drag performances; the first violation of the law would be a misdemeanor, while the second would be a felony.
+Lee's announcement came two days after photos of him dressed in drag at a powderpuff game went viral on social media platform Reddit.
 The 1977 high school yearbook photo shows Lee dressed as a female cheerleader, wearing a wig and pearl necklace.
 Lee signed the anti-drag bill into law on March 2, 2023.
+In June 2023, a federal court blocked the law as unconstitutional under the First Amendment.
+The Tennessee attorney general has appealed the decision.
+In 2024, Lee signed a law allowing public officials to refuse to marry couples "for reasons of conscience or other religious beliefs", including same-sex couples.

 Marijuana and gambling

 As a candidate for governor, Lee opposed medical marijuana legislation and marijuana decriminalization.
-As governor, he continued to oppose marijuana decriminalization, saying in 2019, "I have said before and still believe that we should not decriminalize marijuana...
-I think that's not good for our state."
+As governor, he continued to oppose marijuana decriminalization, saying in 2019 it was "not good for our state."

 An opponent of legalized gambling in the state, in 2019 Lee allowed a sports betting legalization bill to become law without his signature.